 Solvency and liquidity ratios do not give rise to any concerns with respect to the going concern of the company in the current year.
 The Company is highly dependent on the performance of the Unilever Group.
-The Unilever Group has provided suitable disclosures of the impact of COVID 19 virus on its business in its Annual Report for year 2021.
-The pandemic has limited impact on the overall business of Unilever Group.
-The uncertainties relating to COVID 19 virus and ongoing conflict between Russia and Ukraine did not result in any identified conditions or events that may cast significant risk to the Company.
+Unilever Group has assessed the impact climate change risk and concluded in its consolidated financial statements that there is no material impact.
+Further operations in Russia are operating at limited scale in constrained manner.
+There is no impact on the going concern of the company due to climate change risk and ongoing conflict between Russia and Ukraine.

 The Company does not employ any staff.
-This is not expected to change in 2022.
+This is not expected to change in 2023.